TheSilvered/nest/docs/c_api/c_api-global_consts.md

 **Description:**

-String constants
+String constants.

-Fields starting with t_ are the name of types, the ones starting with c_ are the name of constants, the one starting with e_ are the name of errors and the one starting with o_ are others.
+Fields starting with `t_` are the name of types, the ones starting with `c_` are the name of constants, the one starting with `e_` are the name of errors and the one starting with `o_` are others.

 ---